-For more options on the best places to visit in Slovenia, read this article.
+Read this article for more options on the best places to visit in Slovenia.

 What to Do

-The days are a little longer than the month before, making this an ideal time for enjoying winter activities and cultural festivals that celebrate the return of spring.
-Hit the slopes at Kranjska Gora and stay the night in an igloo or try snowshoeing or night sledding if skiing isn’t your thing.
+The days are a little longer than the month before, making this an ideal time for enjoying winter activities and cultural festivals celebrating spring's return.
+Hit the slopes at Kranjska Gora and stay the night in an igloo or try snowshoeing or night sledding if skiing isn't your thing.
 You can also take part in cross-country skiing at the Golte Ski Resort or drink a local glass of wine in an ice bar at the Kravec Ski Resort.

 Events in February

-Kurentovanje.
-Ptuj hosts a rite of spring and fertility festival over the course of 11 days, ending in the Kurent parades.
+Kurentovanje, Ptuj.
+Ptuj hosts a rite of spring and fertility festival over 11 days, ending in the Kurent parades.

-Pust.
-A four-day festival that sees masked partygoers and witches parade up and down the streets of Cerknici on the weekend before Ash Wednesday.
+Pust, Cerknica.
+A four-day festival that sees masked partygoers and witches parade up and down the streets of Cerknica on the weekend before Ash Wednesday.

-Prešeren Day.
-On the 8th of February Slovenes celebrate Slovenian culture and the poet, France Prešeren who died on this day in 1849.
+Prešeren Day, nationwide.
+On February 8, Slovenes celebrate Slovenian culture and the poet, France Prešeren, who died on this day in 1849.